ahtokiil/ids_2023/README.md

 ### Results

 The hypothesis testing showed that the difference of weight of verbs (total_words/verbs) in four corpora is statistically significant.
 Therefore, future research will be conducted on a lemma level (comparing the same verb distribution in different corpora; also over time).

+### Poster presentation

+The work is presented in Delta building on the 14th of December, 2023 (14.15-17, 2nd floor).
+The poster can be downloaded [here](/https://github.com/ahtokiil/ids_2023/blob/main/AKiil_verb_forms_poster_122023.pdf).